ozzyDev27/Hack-the-Ridge-2025/README.md

 # Sixth Sense

-**Sixth Sense** is an accessibility-focused monitoring system designed to help loved ones—especially older adults—live safely and independently.
+**Sixth Sense** is an accessibility-focused monitoring system designed to help loved ones - especially older adults - live safely and independently.
 By combining video monitoring, sound detection, and helpful contextual guidance, Sixth Sense keeps caregivers informed while giving users support when they need it most.

 ---